CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 </details>

 # Observation Networks (48)
-Note, not all databases have all observation networks.
+Note, not all databases have all observation networks, and observation networks have different observed species.

 ```
  select distinct network from aqExample;